alindeman/upgradingtorails4/text/02_before_you_upgrade.markdown

 # <a id="before-you-upgrade"></a>Before You Upgrade

-This handbook is focused around upgrading a Rails 3 application to a Rails 4 application.
+This handbook is focuses on upgrading a Rails 3 application to a Rails 4 application.

 To use it most effectively, there are a few things you should know first before